-1. The complainant has requested various items of information including dates of disputes between two specified properties.
-Caerphilly County Borough Council refused to neither confirm nor deny whether it held relevant information citing section 40(5)(b)(i) of the FOIA.
-The Commissioner's decision is that Caerphilly County Borough Council has correctly relied on section 40(5)(b)(i) to neither confirm or deny whether it holds relevant information.
+1. The complainant requested log details of all incidents referring to two named properties.
+Gwent Police would neither confirm nor deny whether it held relevant information citing section 40(5)(b)(i) of the FOIA.
+The Commissioner's decision is that Gwent Police has correctly relied on section 40(5)(b)(i) to neither confirm nor deny whether it holds relevant information.
 The Commissioner does not require the public authority to take any steps.